QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/factory.md

 * a sub-class of A

 meaning the caller won't know exactly what we created.
-We can easily change what's created to that is really useful.
+We can easily change what's created so that is really useful.

 * ➡️ : an exemple would be ``iterator()`` in JAVA
 * ✅ : more flexibility